Before you apply for a start-up loan and grant

 You can submit an application to any municipality, but many municipalities only grant loans to people who live in the municipality.

-As a general rule, you cannot have owned a home previously, but there are some exceptions if you want to get back on the housing ladder or are going through a life crisis.
-This could include a relationship breakdown, the death of a cohabiting partner/spouse or becoming unable to work.
+As a general rule, you must not have previously owned a home.
+However, there are some exceptions if you need to re-establish yourself following a major life event, such as the breakdown of a relationship, the death of a spouse or partner, or being unable to work.

 If you do not meet these conditions, and none of the exceptions apply to you, your application will be rejected.
 The person responsible for your case will let you know whether you are in the target group for an ordinary start-up loan.
 In that case, you will need to reapply.